mantidproject/mantid/docs/source/algorithms/LoadILLPolarizationFactors-v1.rst

 Note, that the order of the histograms in the output workspace is unspecified.
 The histograms should be identified by the above labels instead.

+The errors in the output histograms are estimated by multiplying the efficiencies by constant factors.

 Usage
 -----